shweta189/ML_Chatbot/README.md

 # ML_Chatbot
-oncepts and terminologies using open-source tools.
+conepts and terminologies using open-source tools.
 Used Hugging Face for embeddings, FAISS CPU for vector storage, and Mistral with streamlit for a conversational interface.